-Katerina Kosta is a Teaching Fellow and PhD candidate funded by the Oxford Brookes 150 Anniversary Scholarship award.
+Katerina Kosta is a Lecturer and PhD candidate funded by the Oxford Brookes 150 Anniversary Scholarship award.
 Her research explores environmental sustainability in higher education with a focus on sustainability reporting.

 Prior to joining Oxford Brookes, Katerina worked for the Environmental Association for Universities and Colleges (EAUC), where she co-authored a guidebook on sustainability assessment and reporting tools for the UK tertiary education sector.
 In 2016, she participated in the judging panel for the Sustainability Reporting category of the prestigious Green Gown Awards alongside PwC, while in March 2017 she received a Best Paper Award at the conference Implementing Sustainability in the Curriculum of Universities at MMU.